Jeffrey-sinos/diabetes-prediction-model/README.md

 From the analysis the following recommendations can be drawn:
 - Ensemble models can be used to improve the performance.
 - Different data with new features i.e pregnancy can be used to further fine tune the model.

+## Limitations
+Some limitations to this project are:
+- Class imbalance in the target variable.
+The target variable was imbalanced which may lead to overfitting.
+Use of SMOTE or other techniques may be used to address this.
+- Ethical issues may arise i.e some individuals may not be willing for their personal sensitive data to be used.
+- Presence of duplicates and missing values may tamper the accuracy of the model and possibly introduce bias.